-I seem to share with you and Ms. Croizat-Glaser, an understanding of the truth-seeking and sensory-richness roles art can play in someone's life; I'd feel much more comfortable in that context then the company I'm often identified with.
+I seem to share with you and Ms. Croizat-Glazer, an understanding of the truth-seeking and sensory-richness roles art can play in someone's life; I'd feel much more comfortable in that context then the company I'm often identified with.

 W. Bradford Paley